 While there, I spent three summers at the Lucerne Festival Academy, playing contemporary orchestral music under composer/conductor Pierre Boulez.
 After undergrad, I went to UC San Diego and focused on contemporary solo and chamber music with avant-garde bassist/composer Mark Dresser.

-What are some of your favorite composers and pieces?
+What are some of your favorite composers?

 Tell us about your instrument.